ssiltanen/Fasaani/README.md

 <img src="https://github.com/ssiltanen/Fasaani/raw/master/Logo.png" width="200px"/>
 </p>

 Fasaani is a simple F# wrapper on top of Azure Search .NET SDK.
-This library does not try to cover all functionality of the wrapped SDK, but instead it covers some common use cases of querying Azure Search indexes.
+It does not try to cover all functionality of the wrapped SDK, but instead it covers some common use cases of querying Azure Search indexes and offers an easy way to use the raw SDK underneath while still using the nicer syntax of Fasaani.

 ## Installation

-Download assembly from Nuget [https://www.nuget.org/packages/Fasaani](https://www.nuget.org/packages/Fasaani) and open namespace Fasaani in your code.
+Download the assembly from Nuget [https://www.nuget.org/packages/Fasaani](https://www.nuget.org/packages/Fasaani) and open namespace Fasaani in your code.

 ```fsharp
 open Fasaani